solliancenet/microsoft-redis-cache-migration/02_PreMigration/03_Methods.md

 - MIGRATE command
 - 3rd Party tools

-## Import / Export

-### Redis Persistence
+## Redis Persistence

 Redis is a memory server, designed for high-performance storage and retrieval.
 If the server or service where to be shutdown, all the items in the cache would be lost.
 To ensure durability, you can [select a persistence mode](https://redis.io/topics/persistence) to keep the values in the case of failure.
 These two persistence methods include RDB and AOF.

 You can also select the [persistence in Azure Redis instances](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-how-to-premium-persistence).

-### RDB File
+## RDB File

-By default, Redis will keep cache data persisted to disk on a regular basis, this can however be disabled by the administrator to improve performance.
-However, doing so would cause any data in memory to be lost in the case of a server fault or reboot.
-In most cases this is enabled, but has [advantages and disadvantages](https://redis.io/topics/persistence).
+When enabled, Redis can keep cache data persisted to disk on a regular basis.
+When enabled this can lead to some performance degradation so testing should be done to ensure your cache responds to your clients appropriately after enabling the feature.
+When not enabled, in the event of a server failure or reboot any data in memory will be lost.
+Read more about the RDP file persistence [advantages and disadvantages](https://redis.io/topics/persistence).

-### Append Only File (AOF)
+## Append Only File (AOF)

 The append-only file is an alternative to RDB and is a fully-durable strategy for Redis.
 It first became available in version 1.1.
 AOF can be enabled in the Redis configuration file: